The Volkswagen Polo is a small car that’s comfortable to drive and has a spacious, plush cabin, but it’s far from exciting to drive

 That’s all very impressive, but the Polo’s party piece is its 11.7-inch Active Info display – an optional digital screen that replaces the conventional dials.
 It looks fantastic and allows you to customise the information you see – just like the Virtual Cockpit you get in some Audis.

 The Polo proves being a jack of all trades is no bad thing – it’s so good you have to wonder why anyone would buy a VW Golf

-You can get the Polo with a range of petrol and diesel engines and most come with a manual gearbox.
+You can get the Volkswagen Polo with a range of petrol and diesel engines and most come with a manual gearbox.
 However, if you go for a 1.0 TSI petrol engine, you also have the option of a seven-speed automatic gearbox.

-It’s best to ignore the sluggish 65 and 75hp 1.0-litre models and go for the turbocharged 95hp 1.0-litre TSI.
+It’s best to ignore the sluggish 65 and 75hp 1.0-litre engines and go for the turbocharged 95hp 1.0-litre TSI.
 Not only does this engine have some useful extra power, it’s also more economical than the basic engine.
 Admittedly, it’s a little noisy when you accelerate hard, but it’s fast enough to keep up with motorway traffic.

-For such a small car, the Polo is impressively relaxing to drive.
-It’s comfortable around town and tackles twisty country lanes with confidence; and, although it’s not quite as much fun to drive as the SEAT Ibiza, the Polo is slightly quieter on the motorway and less bouncy on bumpy roads.
+For such a small car, the Volkswagen Polo is impressively relaxing to drive.
+It’s comfortable around town and tackles twisty country lanes with confidence; and, although it’s not quite as much fun to drive as the SEAT Ibiza, the VW Polo is slightly quieter on the motorway and less bouncy on bumpy roads.

 What all this means is that, if you’re looking for a small car that’s safe, spacious, well built, comfortable and available with bundles of cutting-edge tech, the Polo should be right at the top of your shortlist.